HazyResearch/deepdive/doc/schema.md

 ### Evidence and Query variables

-Evidence is training data that is used for automatically learning [factor weights](inference_rules.html).
+Evidence is training data that is used to automatically learn [factor weights](inference_rules.html).
 DeepDive will treat variables with existing values as evidence.
 In the above example, rows in the *people* table with a `true` or `false` value in the *smokes* or *has_cancer* column will be treated as evidence for that variable.
 Cells without a value (NULL) value will be treated as query variables.